-Dr Katja N Roth Pellanda, an associate at Bär & Karrer Ltd since 2005, advises clients in corporate and commercial matters with a particular emphasis on corporate governance and regulatory issues concerning regulated institutes (such as banks) and listed companies.
+Katja Nicole Roth Pellanda, an associate with Bär & Karrer since 2005, advises clients in corporate and commercial matters with a particular emphasis on corporate governance and regulatory issues concerning regulated institutes (such as banks and insurances) and listed companies.
 A graduate of the University of Basel, she received a doctorate in law from the University of Zurich, was a visiting researcher at Stanford Law School and holds a master of laws degree in banking and financial regulation from the London School of Economics and Political Science.
-Katja Roth Pellanda is a member of the European Corporate Governance Institute.
+Dr Roth Pellanda is a member of the European Corporate Governance Institute.
 She regularly publishes on governance and company law matters.

-Brandschenkestrasse 90 CH-8027 Zurich Switzerland

-Tel: +41 58 261 50 00 Fax: +41 58 261 50 01 zurich@baerkarrer.ch www.baerkarrer.ch
+Brandschenkestrasse 90 8027 Zurich Switzerland Tel: +41 58 261 50 00 Fax: +41 58 261 50 01 zurich@baerkarrer.ch www.baerkarrer.ch